LamakerOfficial/help-center/docs/minecraft/general/custom-ip-address.md

 # Manage Domain
 ## Creating an A Record
 In the DNS settings, of your domain, add a new A Record.
 For the name, use `@`.
-Then use the numberic IP address for the IPv4 Address, do not include the port number.
+Then use the numeric IP address for the IPv4 Address, do not include the port number.

 It should look like this: